ParmaanuBamb/100daychallenge/README.md

       "album": "ABBA Gold"
     }
 };
-// Keep a copy of the collection for tests var collectionCopy = JSON.parse(JSON.stringify(collection));
+var collectionCopy = JSON.parse(JSON.stringify(collection));

-// Only change code below this line function updateRecords(id, prop, value) {
+function updateRecords(id, prop, value) {
  if (prop === "tracks" && value !== "")
   {